Eudaetics/stratae/readme.md

         db = get_session()
 ```

+Each `Scope` also takes a `storage` option (`"dense"`, the default, or `"sparse"`) that controls how cached slots are allocated.
+Dense indexes slots by position and is cheapest per access; sparse allocates lazily and resets only the slots touched during an activation.
+Dense wins for scopes with few registered functions or where most get used per activation; sparse pulls ahead for scopes registering many functions where a given activation only touches a handful (e.g. a large API's per-resource caches).

 ### Context Variables

-To enable decoupled systems, Stratae uses context variables for setting values that need to be shared among components.
-This is particularly useful for setting values at runtime that are needed deep in dependency chains.
+Stratae uses context variables for setting values that are needed deep in dependency chains.
 Change values at runtime, or even whole behavior, without needing to thread parameters or manipulate overrides.

 ```python
 from stratae.context import Context